scsm-ua/kirtan-guide-en/songs/prabhu-tava-pada-juge-mora-nivedana.md

     prabhu tava pada-juge mora nivedana nāhi māgi deho-sukha, vidyā dhana, jana

 O Lord!
-This is my humble submission at Your lo- tus feet.
+This is my humble submission at Your lotus feet.
 I do not ask from You sensual pleasure, learning, wealth or followers.

 #### 2